Pilag6/the-projects/CONTRIBUTING.md

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. First `Fork` this Repo to your Github account
 2. `Clone` the forked repo to your local machine